clem2k/SonicArt/README.md

 - a printer
 - a soldering iron (and solder, third hand, ...)
-- something to cut the prints (i used a Brother "Scan'n Cut" and scissors)
+- something to cut the prints (I used a Brother "Scan'n Cut" and scissors)
 - Some paper glue
 - Epoxy Resin (I used about 800 grams), protections gloves, some mask, and usual stuff when dealing with epoxy resin (try and ask google for epoxy resin works and safety tips : DO NOT USE EPOXY RESIN if you don't know how to be safe with that kind of products, it's hazardous material : SAFETY FIRST !)